Can We Faithfully Represent Masked States to Compute Shapley Values on a DNN?: Multi-order Shapley values and marginal benefits

-\paragraph{Connection between multi-variate interactions and multi-order Shapley values.} Similarly, Equation (6) in the main paper also shows that the $m$-order Shapley value can also be decomposed as the sum of multi-variate interactions.
-In the supplementary material, this section provides the proof for such decomposition.
+\paragraph{Connection between multi-order interactions and multi-order Shapley values.} The $m$-order Shapley value can also be decomposed as the sum of interaction benefits, as follows.
+Therefore, high-order causal effects $I_S$ are only contained in high-order Shapley values.